neozeed/bochs31/README.md

 # Welcome to the Bochs IA-32 Emulator Project

+## Additions
+This fork adds the TR register that debug OS/2 kernels rely on.
+Although these registers were pulled on the Pentium, old OS/2 relies on them.

+Additionally the 3 1/2" disk speed is set to 500kb/sec so not to confuse OS/2 (source of so many COUNTRY.SYS issues.

 Bochs is a portable IA-32 (x86) PC emulator written in C++ that runs on most popular platforms.
 It includes emulation of the Intel x86 CPU, common I/O devices, and a custom BIOS.